tedsluis/dump1090-tools/README.md

 ## Installation using installer.
 Download the [installer (dump1090-tools-install.sh)](https://raw.githubusercontent.com/tedsluis/dump1090-tools/master/dump1090-tools-install.sh) and launch it.
 The installer will:
-* Create directories (with the permissions of the parent directory).
+* Creates directories (with the permissions of the parent directory).
-* Download the files and copy them with the correct permissions to the target directories.
+* Downloads the files and copies them with the correct permissions to the target directories.
-* Create backup files whenever existing files are updated.
+* Creates backup files whenever existing files are updated.
-* Run as 'pi' user and use 'root' whenever if needed.
+* Runs as 'pi' user and uses 'root' whenever if needed.
-* Install 'collectd' and start it.
+* Installs 'collectd' and starts it.
-* Add the 'graphs-crontabjob.sh' script to crontab (scheduled every 5 minutes).
+* Adds the 'graphs-crontabjob.sh' script to crontab (scheduled every 5 minutes).
 * A copy of the original crontab is saved.
-* Create graphs for the first time.
+* Creates graphs for the first time.
 * Looks for other dump1090 hosts in /etc/hosts and /home/pi/dump-tools/collectd/hosts and adds them to /var/www/collectd/index.html.
-* Change the web server root into /var/www and restart the web server.
+* Changes the web server root into /var/www and restart the web server.
+* The installer can be rerunned without any consequences.
+Previous configfiles will be saved in backup files.

 Perform the following steps to install the dump-tools:
 ````